Queen Victoria of the United Kingdom

 Victoria and Albert with their nine children in 1857; Credit – Wikipedia

-Victoria and Albert, whose primary residences were Buckingham Palace and Windsor Castle, felt they needed residences of their very own.
-Albert’s architectural talents are evident in the seaside Italian-style palace Osborne House on the Isle of Wight and in Balmoral, a castle in the Scottish highlands.
+Victoria and Albert, whose primary residences were Buckingham Palace and Windsor Castle, felt they needed their own residences.
+Albert’s architectural talents are evident in the seaside Italian-style palace Osborne House on the Isle of Wight and Balmoral, a castle in the Scottish highlands.
 Osborne and Balmoral became Victoria’s favorite homes.
 Following Victoria’s death, Osborne was given to the state and served as a Royal Navy training college from 1903-1921.
 Today it is open to the public as a home of Queen Victoria.
 Balmoral Castle remains the private property of the monarch and is used by the British Royal Family for their summer holidays.

 In December 1861, Albert, exhausted from dealing with a foreign policy issue and his eldest son’s affair with an actress, fell ill with a fever.
 Delirious and suffering from pain and chills, Albert died at Windsor Castle on December 14, 1861, at the age of 42.
 The cause of his death was diagnosed as typhoid fever, but modern medical experts speculate that he died from stomach cancer or some other debilitating disease.